 Recently, the Port of Grays Harbor and the City of Westport teamed up to support and promote local seafood sourced directly from the fishermen.
 The Westport’s Fresh Catch Project is designed to help fishermen reach consumers through the City’s new marketing efforts and the Port’s new signage at the marina.

 “Visitors and locals want quality WA seafood- and the Westport’s Fresh Catch Project is a great way to help them find it!” said Molly Bold, Westport Business Manager for the Port of Grays Harbor.
 “Thousands of folks visit the marina each year to experience our dynamic waterfront — finding new ways to connect these visitors with local Washington seafood is a win-win for our guests and our fishermen.”

-A video Westport’s Fresh Catch launched this fall features Dungeness crab, which you can find at dockside markets or directly from commercial fishers 10 months of the year.
+A video Westport’s Fresh Catch launched last fall features Dungeness crab, which you can find at dockside markets or directly from commercial fishers 10 months of the year.

 WDFW works with Westport and other commercial fisherman to oversee the management of fish and shellfish harvested in Washington waters that make their way to markets locally and around the world.
 This stringent science-based monitoring helps to ensure Pacific Northwest seafood will continue to make its way to restaurant menus and families’ tables year after year.

 WDFW uses extensive monitoring to ensure sustainable, ecologically resilient Dungeness crab populations.
 Pre-season and post-season testing includes measuring crab shell size, hardness, and other data points to help get a better understanding of the health and abundance of the Dungeness crab population.
 Visit our Commercial Dungeness Crab Fishery web page to learn more.

 For more information about Westport’s Fresh Catch, Westport markets, and commercial fishers, visit experiencewestport.com/fresh-catch.